PJGPFCosta/ML_Toolkit/Tamkeen/Readme.md

 Profile Data:
-- Has two initial queries to return the programs and the number of applications each program have.
+- Has queries to return the programs and the number of applications each program have.

 - Returns a High level statistics about the Table and its FK: Column Name, Distinct count, Number of Nulls, total records
     - Update @TableName and @Columns with the the values that you need.